jullanggit/tparse/README.md

 - `IsNot<P>`
   - Negative lookahead: matches if P does *not*, but without consuming input
 - `AllConsumed<P>`
-  - Match if P matched the entire input
+  - Matches if P matched the entire input

 > [!NOTE]
 Currently requires the nightly compiler